August 5 - The Interim City Manager has rescinded the smoking and fire restrictions originally ordered on May 20 - read the order.

 Durango Public Library

-- Durango Public Library is closed to public access, but is offering La Plata County residents an Instant Digital Library Card.
+- Durango Public Library is closed to public access, but is offering La Plata County residents an Instant Digital Library Card and contactless curbside pickup.
 More details at DurangoGov.org/Library

-- Durango Transit Implements “No Mask, No Ride” Policy - read news release.
+- Durango Transit Implements “No Mask, No Ride” Policy - View full news release (PDF).

 - Each Transit bus is limited to a maximum capacity of six passengers on loop route buses and eight passengers on the Main Avenue Trolley.
 Saturday and Sunday Transit service will be reduced to on-the-hour service for all routes.
 Monday through Friday schedules remain the same, with service every 30 minutes.
 Find an updated weekend schedule with bus stop times at DurangoGov.org/transit